Growing Good Feet Through Nutrition

 By: Dr. Bill Vandergrift, EquiVision, Inc.

-•Has a wide frog that makes ground contact when foot is weight bearing
+- Has a wide frog that makes ground contact when the foot is weight bearing.

 Many different things affect the quality of a horse’s hoof, some are controllable and some are not.
 From a nutritionist’s point of view, my major concerns are supporting adequate hoof growth rate and maintaining good hoof quality; these two parameters are not necessarily synonymous.
 I can have good hoof quality but no growth or I can have lots of growth, but very poor quality.
 As a horse person, you should be demanding and therefore want both.